Pay-with-Pi/Pay-with-Pi/README.md

 ### 3. Run the server

-Start the server with the following command (inside of the `backend` directory): `yarn start`.
+Start the server with the following command (inside of the`backend`directory):`yarn start`.

 If everything is set up correctly you should see the following output in your terminal:

 ```
 NODE_ENV: development
-Connected to MongoDB on:  mongodb://localhost:27017/demoapp-development
+Connected to MongoDB on:  mongodb://localhost:27017Pay with Pi app-development
 App platform demo app - Backend listening on port 8000!
 CORS config: configured to respond to a frontend hosted on http://localhost:3314
 ```